SamantaTarun/Linux-Battery-Notification/README.md

 Once the script is ready, set the executable permission.

-First of all download the .sh file from this epository.
+First of all download the .sh file from this repository.

 Steps to install: